Cal Poly Pomona vs. Cal Poly SLO: Which College is Right for You?

 Sports and Extracurriculars

-Both schools, however, have an exuberant variety of extracurricular options outside of athletics.
-Cal Poly Pomona and Cal Poly each have hundreds of clubs to choose from, with many popular student organizations taking advantage of California’s weather and pursuing adventure in the outdoors.
-Between the two, however, the two jointly host an organization known as the Cal Poly Rose Float, which accepts submissions to design a joint float for the Rose Bowl.
-The effort has been a tradition since 1949, and the two schools continue to gain recognition for their work whilst the program continues to serve as a unique and fruitful learning experience for all involved.
+The two schools even jointly host an organization known as the Cal Poly Rose Float, which accepts submissions to design a joint float for the Rose Bowl.
+The effort has been a tradition since 1949, and the two schools continue to gain recognition for their work, whilst the program serves as a unique and fruitful learning experience for all involved.

 Culture and Diversity